LukBartsch/SportoweSwiryAPI/README.md

 ## General Information
-The REST API application is a separate module of the Sportowe Świry application (available at [here](https://sportoweswiry.com.pl/)) that allows to access the database using the HTTP protocol.
+The REST API application is a separate module of the Sportowe Świry application (available [here](https://sportoweswiry.com.pl/)) that allows to access the database using the HTTP protocol.
 The app should use a copy of the original application database.
 This is a module designed to show the functionality of the API.

 ## Technologies Used
 * Framework Python-Flask